You’ve graduated from high school (finally!) and now you’re going to college.

 Anyway, I would go ahead and move in on the tenth because my dad had arranged to get off work that day.
 My mom’s a writer and she works from home, so her time is usually open.

 The room had a small built-in refrigerator.
 I’d told Ryan that my folks bought me a small microwave oven, perfect for our dorm room, and I’d bring that along with my Epson color printer/copier and a router so we could share the printer.
 He said he’d bring a nineteen inch LCD TV with a Fire TV stick and a toaster oven.
 Hotplates were not allowed, but electric kettles were.
-We figured out that making real coffee would be a problem, but Kevin had told me that we could go down to the dining hall and there was a coffee service near the entrance.
+We figured out that making real coffee would be a problem, but Kent had told me that we could go down to the dining hall and there was a coffee service near the entrance.
 It was free if you had a full meal plan, and both Ryan and I had that plan.

-So I moved in on Wednesday the 10th.
+So I moved in on Wednesday the tenth.
 Dad drove us to campus early, and there were only a few people moving in at eight in the morning.
 We didn’t have any problem getting the elevator.
 Our dorm room was on the third floor at the south end of the hall.
 As we moved my stuff into the room Dad said I should pick the bed I preferred.
 From the pix I’d seen on the Cal Housing website I’d expected that we’d have bunk beds, but we actually had two beds.
 They were a little wider and a lot longer than a twin.
 They must have moved in two extra-long beds since I’d asked for one.
 I couldn’t see any real advantage or disadvantage to either bed, so I picked the one furthest from the door.
 That way if Ryan wanted to sneak in late some nights he was less likely to wake me.

 The dorm suite was made up with the two two-person rooms at each end, and the three-person room and our shared lounge room in the center.
 Our room, as Ryan had said, was a corner room so we had windows on two walls.
 Our bathroom was between our room and the three-person room’s bathroom.
 The bathroom for the other two-person room was at the far end, and later I found out that it backed against the bathroom for the next dorm room.
 For us this bathroom arrangement was excellent, and it acted as a noise shield between our rooms.
 Each of the rooms had their own door to the shared lounge room.
 Across the hall the basic room setup was the same, except there was no corner room.